 ↑↑↑ Available dates:

-Hey, how's it going?
-Are you ready for this week's Free for All? ^_^ There are no themes to follow for prompts or fills.
+Hi there! ^_^ Welcome to this week's Free for All.
+There are no themes to follow for prompts or fills.
 If, perhaps, you missed a prompt theme that you liked, or you've had any ideas that didn't really work with Tuesday's or Thursday's posts, then today's your chance to prompt 'em.
 Be free, and have fun! ✎

 Just a few rules: